trufflesuite/trufflesuite.com/src/tutorials/getting-started-with-drizzle-and-react.md

 const drizzle = new Drizzle(options);
 ```

-First, we imported the tools from Drizzle as well as the contract definition through the linked build artifacts directory (see [Link up our build artifacts](#link-up-our-build-artifacts) above).
+First, we imported the tools from Drizzle as well as the contract definition.

 We then built our options object for Drizzle, which in this case is just specifying the specific contract we want to be loaded by passing in the JSON build artifact.